futin/crowd-sourcing/README.md

 If you want to remove only stopped containers, call previous line without `-f` option.

-More info can be found [here](https://docs.docker.com/engine/reference/commandline/rm/)
+Documentation can be found [here](https://docs.docker.com/engine/reference/commandline/rm/)

 Then, remove all images: